Mintbase/Grants-Program/applications/dot_marketplace-phase2.md

 **How did you hear about the Grants Program?** Mintbase Website, Polkadot India Buildathon

-* We have been working on this roadmap since we applied for the Web3 grant
+* We have been working on this roadmap since we applied for the Mintbase grant